RubyJamMan/IntroToVariables/README.md

 # IntroToVariables
-A simple project that details how to create variables in C++.
+A simple project that details how to create variables in C++. <br />
 Relevant YouTube video: https://youtu.be/5vDHmDrwMDs